 I started writing seriously in 2006, and the Catalonia trilogy was born from my life in France and my fascination with the troubled history of the Catalan regions of France and Spain.
 Daughter of Catalonia was published in 2014, Autumn in Catalonia in 2015, and the final book in the trilogy, Mediterranean Summer, in May 2017.

-My fourth book, Tapestry of War, will be published in spring 2018 in a worldwide deal with Allison and Busby, my London publishers.
+My fourth book, Tapestry of War, was published in spring 2018 in a worldwide deal with Allison and Busby, my London publishers.
 I am currently hard at work on my fifth novel.